Siege of Pembroke: Prelude

-The siege
+Siege

 Ships carrying siege artillery to Cromwell were forced back up the Bristol Channel to Gloucester by storms, so Cromwell tried a frontal assault.
 It failed because the ladders used to escalade the walls were too short.
 The defenders managed to surprise the besiegers in a sudden sortie, killing thirty of the besiegers and damaging the circumvallation.
 The siege guns arrived in mid-June but over the next month they made little impact on the thick curtain walls.

 Eventually, the siege ended when Cromwell's forces discovered the conduit pipe which delivered water to the castle, and cut off the defenders' water supply.
 Poyer and Laugharne were forced to surrender on 11 July.

 Cromwell then ordered the castle slighted so that it could never again be used as a military fortress.
 Laugharne, Poyer and Powell were taken to London, tried and sentenced to death, but Poyer alone was executed on 25 April 1649, being the victim selected by lot.